RefactoringCombos/ArlosCommitNotation/README.md

 * DANGER: Very Highly tested code, with the tests providing proof

 Note that only the first two levels can prove bug-for-bug copmatability.
 The last can only demonstrate that you didn't cause any problems that have been thought of before; it does not demonstrate safety for novel bugs.

+# End-User Documentation
+[1]:#end-user-documentaton

+End user documentation is a feature, bugfix, or refactoring, depending on its nature.
+Use those codes (including levels of risk) accordingly.

 # Living Documentation